 There are many homeowners who are looking for help with storage.
 Even after moving in, many homeowners still have a lot of items they need to get rid of and this is where built-in storage solutions can be helpful.

 When it comes to your mortgage, there are a lot of key terms that are important for every homebuyer to know, and this is no less true than when it comes to refinancing your most important investment.
 If you’re currently considering refinancing and don’t want to get snared by unknown terminology, here are some terms you’ll need to watch out for.

 The FHA streamline refinance isn’t right for everyone, but if rates significantly dropped or you can afford a fixed-rate loan and want out of an ARM, it can make sense.
 If you’ll stay in the home for the foreseeable future, you can either save money on interest or have a more predictable payment.

 There are more than enough details involved in getting a mortgage and moving into your own home that you’ll want to know how to make the process as seamless as possible beforehand.
 If you’re currently looking for a home and are wondering how to streamline the approval process, here are some things to do before applying to minimize mortgage-related stress.

 It can be difficult to find a dream house, so many potential homeowners might be looking to save money by purchasing a home that they need to repair.
 Often referred to as a fixer-upper, this is a house that may require some extra work to restore to a livable condition.
 Not only is this a great opportunity to customize a home, but it could also be a valuable investment.

-Last week’s scheduled economic reporting included readings on consumer prices, retail sales, and the University of Michigan’s preliminary Consumer Sentiment Index.
-Weekly readings on mortgage rates and jobless claims were also released.
+Last week’s economic reporting included readings on inflation, core inflation, and minutes of the Fed’s Federal Open Market Committee meeting held on September 22 and 23.
+Weekly readings on mortgage rates and jobless claims were also published.